Scales: Introduction and results

 \subsection{From dimension to scale}

-The Hausdorff, packing and box dimensions of a totally bounded metric space $(X,d)$ are defined by looking at families of subsets of $ X$.
-For the box dimensions, we consider the set $\mathcal{C}_B (\epsilon) $ of finite coverings of $X$ by balls with radius $ \epsilon > 0$.
-For the Hausdorff dimension, we consider the set $\mathcal{ C}_H(\epsilon)$ of countable coverings $(E_i)_{ i \ge 1 } $ of $X$ by sets with diameter at most $ \epsilon > 0 $.
-For $ \alpha >0 $, we consider the following quantities.
-For the box dimensions, denote:
+Let us first recall some classical definitions from dimension theory and see how they could be naturally extended to define finite invariants for infinite dimensional spaces.
+The Hausdorff, packing and box dimensions of a totally bounded metric space $(X,d)$ are defined by looking at families of subsets of $X$.
+First consider the box dimension.
+Recall that, given an error $ \epsilon > 0$, the covering number $ \mathcal{N}_\epsilon (X) $ is the minimal cardinality of a covering of $X$ by balls of radius $ \epsilon$.
+Then the \emph{lower and upper box dimensions} of $(X,d)$ are given by: